 Invite Your Community to “Go Blue” for Colorectal Cancer Awareness Month.

-This year Fight Colorectal Cancer and the Colon Cancer Coalition invite you to GO BLUE in March.
+This year the Colon Cancer Coalition, Fight Colorectal Cancer, and the American Cancer Society invite you to GO BLUE in March.

 Engage civic and business leaders to light landmarks blue or promote colorectal cancer awareness messages and activities.

-1. Request a state-wide proclamation using Fight Colorectal Cancer’s Blue Star State Tutorial.
+2. Sign up and request a proclamation for your state using Fight Colorectal Cancer’s Blue Star State Tutorial.

 Share with your family and friends, at places of worship, health fairs, and public events.